elyukai/optolith-client/CONTRIBUTING.md

 This installs all necessary packages.

-Create a `tablesSrc.json` in root.
+Create a `tablesSrc.json` in the `/deploy` folder.
 The JSON consists of an object that has the following interface:

 ```ts
 {